abinit/abinit/doc/tutorial/eph_intro.md

 \end{equation}

 where $\Delta_{\qq\nu} v^\KS(\rr)$ is a lattice periodic function [[cite:Giustino2017]].
-Note that ABINIT computes the response to an atomic perturbation defined by the three variables [[qpt]], [[rfdir]] and [[rfatpol]] when [[rfphon]] is set to 1.
+Note that ABINIT computes the response to the **atomic perturbation** defined by the three variables [[qpt]], [[rfdir]] and [[rfatpol]] when [[rfphon]] is set to 1.
 The connection between the phonon representation and the atomic perturbation employed by ABINIT is given by the equation